etzm/iscc-sum/docs/specifications/treewalk.md

 This layered approach ensures consistent behavior while adding domain-specific rules.

-> [!NOTE]
+!!! note

-> The automatic exclusion of `.iscc.json` files cannot be overridden by `.isccignore` patterns.
-These files are
-> always excluded, even if `.isccignore` contains patterns that would otherwise include them.
+    The automatic exclusion of `.iscc.json` files cannot be overridden by `.isccignore` patterns.
+These files are always excluded, even if `.isccignore` contains patterns that would otherwise include them.

 ## 7. Implementation Guidance